Cost Analysis Guidance and Procedures

 To accomplish the requirements outlined in the FAR clause, an approved CSDR Plan should be included in an RFP Statement of Work (SOW) in the case of competitive awards and on the CDRLs of all contracts that require reporting, as outlined in Section C126.96.36.199 of the CSDR Manual.
 Contractors are required to respond to RFPs using the WBS on the approved CSDR Plan, or they may propose changes to the WBS that pertain to their specific solution.
 The DCARC requires that draft RFP language and draft CDRLs must be included along with the proposed approved CSDR Plan, 60 days prior to RFP release.
 Draft CSDR CDRLs (DD Form 1423-1) must be submitted to the DCARC 60 days prior to RFP Release.
 The documents below are example CDRLs for properly placing Cost and Software Data Reporting on contract:

 Procedures and Documentation

-The Post Contract Award Meeting Procedures should be used as guidelines for The Cost and Software Data Reporting (CSDR) Post Award Meeting, which is a collaborative discussion between industry and the government with respect to industry's approach to fulfilling their contractual obligations with the CSDR Contract Plan and CSDR policy as well as the government's expectations for each CSDR submission.
+The Cost and Software Data Reporting Readiness Review (CSDR-RR) Procedures, previously known as the CSDR Post Award Meeting, should be used as guidelines for the CSDR Readiness Review Meeting, which is a collaborative discussion between industry and the government with respect to industry's approach to fulfilling their contractual obligations within the CSDR Contract Plan and CSDR policy as well as the government's expectations for each CSDR submission.

 Data Item Descriptions (DIDs) & Reporting Forms